The Gromov-Hausdorff propinquity for metric Spectral Triples: Introduction

-\end{definition} The propinquity enjoys the properties which a noncommutative analogue of the Gromov-Hausdorff distance ought to possess, though it was not a trivial task to unearth this definition. \begin{theorem} Let $F$ be a permissible function.
+\begin{theorem} Let $F$ be a continuous permissible function.
 The $F$-propinquity $\dpropinquity{F}$ is a complete metric up to full quantum isometry on the class of {\Qqcms{F}s}.
+Moreover, the class map which associates, to any compact metric space $(X,d)$, its canonical {\Lqcms} $(C(X),\Lip_d)$, where $C(X)$ is the C*-algebra of continuous, $\C$-valued functions over $X$, and

+is an homeomorphism onto its range, when its domain is endowed with the Gromov-Hausdorff distance topology and its codomain is endowed with the topology induced by the dual propinquity. \end{theorem}

+\begin{remark} The additional assumption that $F$ should be continuous in Theorem (\ref{prop-thm}) is only used in the proof of the completeness of the dual propinquity; without it, all other properties listed in Theorem (\ref{prop-thm}) still hold. \end{remark}

-Moreover, the class map which associates, to any compact metric space $(X,d)$, its canonical {\Lqcms} $(C(X),\Lip_d)$ where $\Lip_d$ is the Lipschitz seminorm, is an homeomorphism onto its range, when its domain is endowed with the Gromov-Hausdorff distance topology and its codomain is endowed with the topology induced by the dual propinquity. \end{theorem} Examples of interesting convergences for the propinquity include fuzzy tori approximations of quantum tori \cite{Latremoliere13c}, continuity for certain perturbations of quantum tori \cite{Latremoliere15c}, unital AF algebras with faithful tracial states \cite{Latremoliere15d}, continuity for noncommutative solenoids \cite{Latremoliere16}, and Rieffel's work on approximations of spheres by full matrix algebras \cite{Rieffel15}, among other examples.
-Moreover, we prove \cite{Latremoliere15b} an analogue of Gromov's compactness theorem.
+Examples of interesting convergences for the propinquity include fuzzy tori approximations of quantum tori \cite{Latremoliere13c}, continuity for certain perturbations of quantum tori \cite{Latremoliere15c}, unital AF algebras with faithful tracial states \cite{Latremoliere15d}, continuity for noncommutative solenoids \cite{Latremoliere16}, and Rieffel's work on approximations of spheres by full matrix algebras \cite{Rieffel15}, among other examples.
+Moreover, we prove in \cite{Latremoliere15b} an analogue of Gromov's compactness theorem.
+The canonical image of the class of compact metric spaces is closed and actually nowhere dense for the propinquity \cite{Latremoliere17b} (the space of classical compact metric spaces is known to be path connected for the Gromov-Hausdorff distance \cite{Ivanov16}, hence also for the propinquity).

 We may put restrictions on the class of tunnels under consideration, so we can adapt the construction of the propinquity to smaller classes of {\qcms s} with additional properties.
-In general, in most applications, tunnels are built from a structure called a bridges.
+In many applications, tunnels are built from a structure called a bridges \cite{Latremoliere13}.